DyversHands/www.DyversHands.com/GateWatch.md

 In the board games industry I resurrected the original 1987 edition of [Arkham Horror](https://www.rpg.net/reviews/archive/9/9215.phtml) and licensed it in 2005 to Fantasy Flight for its best-selling [2nd edition](https://www.rpg.net/reviews/archive/12/12132.phtml) of this board game series.

+In the computer games industry, I'm the founder of [Skotos Tech](https://www.skotos.net), an online game company where I was lead for the social [*Castle Marrach*](http://www.skotos.net/games/marrach/comic/awakenings/awakenings.shtml) and [*Lovecraft Country*](http://www.lovecraftcountry.com/comic/) online games and producer for [mobile](https://search.itunes.apple.com/WebObjects/MZContentLink.woa/wa/link?mt=8&path=apps%2fskotostech) adaptions of several strategy games by Reiner Knizia and Michael Schacht.

-I am co-author with Shannon Appelcline of ["Meeples Together: How and Why Cooperative Board Games Work",](https://www.MeeplesTogether.com) a book on the practice, design and theory of cooperative games, best exemplified by games like Pandemic, Hanabi, Arkham Horror, and Gloomhaven.
+Recently, I have been doing more personal projects, directly creating releases for the tabletop industry: I am co-author with Shannon Appelcline of ["Meeples Together: How and Why Cooperative Board Games Work",](https://www.MeeplesTogether.com) a book on the practice, design and theory of cooperative games, best exemplified by games like Pandemic, Hanabi, Arkham Horror, and Gloomhaven.
 We had a successful [Kickstarter](https://www.kickstarter.com/projects/jefftidball/meeples-together-how-and-why-cooperative-board-gam) in late 2018 and the book will be [available](https://meeples-together.backerkit.com/hosted_preorders) to the public in March of 2019.
 We are working on a sequel on the topic of collaborative play for publication in 2020.

-In the computer games industry, I'm the founder of [Skotos Tech](https://www.skotos.net), an online game company where I was lead for the social Castle Marrach and Lovecraft Country online games, and produced Grendel's Revenge.

 With my long-time co-author Shannon Appelcline, I am also the creator & co-author of an upcoming graphic novel Touched, as well as producer of two previous comics associated with our online games: [Lovecraft Country: Return to Arkham](http://www.lovecraftcountry.com/comic/) & [Castle Marrach: Awakenings](http://www.skotos.net/games/marrach/comic/awakenings/awakenings.shtml).

 I have been writing about collaboration for several decades.
 My [Life with Alacrity](https://www.LifeWithAlacrity.com) blog talks about the principles of cooperation, collaboration, and governance while my [Rebooting the Web of Trust](https://www.WebOfTrust.info) workshops imagine the future of collaboration on the internet.

-In the last few years I increasingly have been moving away from traditional forms of role-playing such as Call of Cthulhu or Runequest, to forms that are more story-centric and allow for more player control of the game.
-This game my first attempt to share some of the lessons learned from my recent experiences in role-playing.
+I have been a fan and supporter of games (especially roleplaying games) for decades, with old favorites including Call of Cthulhu and RuneQuest II.
+My new favorites are the collaborative games that have emerged in the last couple of decades, both in the form of GMless story games as well as in board games.

 I am avid supporter of other games designers on [Kickstarter](https://www.kickstarter.com/profile/christophera/) and [Patreon](https://www.patreon.com/ChristopherA/).